anton-mitune/obsidian-journal-visualizer/docs/features/FEA002-yearly-tracker.md

 - the intensity scale is linear, with 1 backlink being the lightest color and the maximum backlinks in a single day being the darkest color
 - the shade amplitude is capped at a reasonable maximum (e.g., 5 backlinks) to avoid overly dark squares
 - when switching years, the tracker should maintain the same visual style and hover functionality
+- the colors used for highlight should rely exclusively on Obsidian theme variables to ensure proper theming support

 ## Design